LucaRomanato/IR_project/README.md

 Clone repository:
 ```
 git clone https://github.com/LucaRomanato/IR_project.git
-cd IR_project/Script
+cd IR_project
 ```
 Install dependency:
 ```
 pip install -r requirements.txt
 ```
-**Now, it is necessary to put ElastiSearch folder in the root of the project and rename ElasticSearch folder in "elasticsearch" (without quotes)**
+Now, it is usefull to put ElastiSearch folder in the root of the project and rename ElasticSearch folder in "elasticsearch" (without quotes)

 The root folder must be as follow: